 or doing a customary task,

-becomes a way of recreating
+can be a way of recreating

-both ourselves and the world we live in.
+both ourselves and the world we live in …

-Your harvest is always ready
+Our harvest is always ready

 There is always good food and drink

-when everyone you meet is a friend.
+when everyone we meet is a friend.

 There is always an abundance